Radivarig/UPixelator_Documentation/README.md

   - Texture's resolution from these assets have been lowered to achieve a smalled unitypackage size

 ## Known issues
-- [URP] Consecutive cameras do not work with `Post Process` enabled [Forum](https://forum.unity.com/threads/1265873/)
+- [URP] Consecutive cameras do not work with `Post Process` enabled [Forum](https://forum.unity.com/threads/1265873)
-- Using MovePosition in FixedUpdate has to be limited to 60fps [Forum](https://forum.unity.com/threads/1389540/)
-- Ocassional pixel flicker on alpha clipped textures or geometry edges
+- Using rigidbody.MovePosition with Snappables throttles movement [Forum](https://forum.unity.com/threads/1389540)

 ## In progress/research
-- [WIP] Parallax effect with multiple cameras
+- [WIP] Parallax effect for multiple cameras
+- Diagonal movement stabilization for snappables
+- Perspective camera example for non pixelated world space canvas elements
 - [HDRP] targetTexture with lower resolution does not render full screen rect
-- Skinned mesh hierarchy snapping after animation